MicrosoftDocs/Viva/Viva/glint/reports/confidentiality-suppression-reports.md

 ### Definition

 To avoid scenarios where comments might be tied back to the respondent, comments for groups that don't meet this survey response (not comments) threshold aren't displayed.

+### Default setting

-Glint’s default Comments Confidentiality Threshold is 10.
+Viva Glint’s default Comments Confidentiality Threshold is 10.

 ### Example